chinmayarvind23/AIvaluate/project-plan.md

 | August 9th  |  Final project submission and group presentions: Details to follow |

 ## Teamwork Planning and Anticipated Hurdles (Completion Plan)
-Based on the teamwork icebreaker survey, talk about the different types of work involved in a software development project.
-Start thinking about what you are good at as a way to get to know your teammates better.
-At the same time, know your limits so you can identify which areas you need to learn more about.
-These will be different for everyone.
-But in the end, you all have strengths and you all have areas where you can improve.
-Think about what those are, and think about how you can contribute to the team project.
-Nobody is expected to know everything, and you will be expected to learn (just some things, not everything).
-Use the table below to help line up everyone’s strengths and areas of improvement together.
-The table should give the reader some context and explanation about the values in your table.

 For **experience** provide a description of a previous project that would be similar to the technical difficulty of this project’s proposal.
 None, if nothing
 For **good At**, list of skills relevant to the project that you think you are good at and can contribute to the project.
 These could be soft skills, such as communication, planning, project management, and presentation.
 Consider different aspects: design, coding, testing, and documentation.
 It is not just about the code.
 You can be good at multiple things.
 List them all!
 It doesn’t mean you have to do it all.
 Don’t ever leave this blank!
 Everyone is good at something!